Crocodin/TankingTanks/README.md

 ('P26/40', 1940, 14), ('Type 3 Chi-Nu', 1943, 9), ('Grizzly I', 1943, 24), ('Ram', 1941, 24), ('Type 97 Chi-Ha', 1936, 9),
 ('Merkava', 1970, 10), ('Leopard 2', 1979, 25), ('Carro Armato M13/40', 1939, 14);
 ```

+### Design decisions
+1. **Normalized Database Structure** to reduce redundancy.
+2. **Composite Uniqueness for Tank Names** was introduced on `(manufacturer_id, tank_name)` to ensure that a manufacturer cannot have multiple tanks with the same name.
+3. **Surrogate Primary Keys** an auto-incrementing integer ID `(IDENTITY)` as the primary key instead of natural keys.
+Ensures stable and efficient indexing.
+4. **Configuration via `config.properties`** improves security
+5. **Layered architecture**

+### Challenges that I faced
+<p>While making this DBSM the most frequent challenge I faced was my lack of knowledge.
+From the wierd TCP/IP bugs and error I had from not knowing how to properly configure SSMS and connecting to the database... it took me so long to realise I had SQL authentication off.</p>
+<p>I am happy for all of this because now I know, I've learned and for that I'm a better programmer.</p>